SHORTLIST

 Day 1: Mexico City

 Bienvenidos!
 Welcome to Mexico City.
 Your adventure begins with a welcome meeting at 6 pm tonight, where you'll meet your leader and fellow travellers.
 If you arrive early, maybe go and see the Templo Mayor (a 13th-century Aztec temple) or the baroque Catedral Metropolitana de Mexico.
 If you’re a fan of art, you could go to the Frida Kahlo Museum or check out the Palacio Nacional, which houses murals by Diego Rivera.
-After the meeting, head out for a taco crawl around town so you can sample different versions of Mexico’s most popular global dish.
-Maybe accompany your tacos with a refreshing local beer or horchata (a milky cinnamon rice drink).
+After the meeting, head out for a local food tasting around town so you can sample an array of different Mexican dishes.
+You may like to enjoy a local beer or horchata (a milky cinnamon rice drink) as you toast to the start of an epic week-long adventure exploring Mexico's unique cuisine and culture.

 Day 2: Mexico City